kimmievsorensen/JCEM_Melchiorsen_et_al/README.md

 *Co-first authors, **Co-corresponding authors

-Submitted revision: May 3rd 2023
+Accepted for publication: 22 May, 2023

 Journal: The Journal of Clinical Endocrinology & Metabolism (JCEM)